ninabarzh/broomstick/content/posts/Europes-shameful-silence.md

 Why does Europe hesitate?
 Partly fear of domestic backlash.
 Pro-Israel lobbies wield disproportionate influence, particularly in Germany, where any criticism of Israel is reflexively equated with antisemitism.
 The far-right—from France’s Le Pen to Italy’s Meloni—cheers on Israel not out of principle, but because it fits their anti-Muslim world-view.

 Then there is the fiction of “balance.”
 European officials insist they are “engaging with both sides,” as if supplying one side with weapons and vetoing sanctions against it constitutes even-handedness.
-They fret about “alienating Israel” but show no such concern for the millions of Palestinians being starved and bombed.
+They fret about “alienating Israel” and show no such concern for the millions of Palestinians being starved and bombed.
 It is not diplomacy; it is complicity with a veneer of respectability.

 ### What must be done—And why it won’t happen